Swetharanyeswarar Temple: Festivals

 The temple follows Saivite tradition.
 The temple priests perform the pooja (rituals) during festivals and on a daily basis.
 As at other Shiva temples of Tamil Nadu, the priests belong to the Shaivaite community, a Brahmin sub-caste.
-The temple rituals are performed six times a day: Kalasanthi at 8:30 a.m., rendamkalam at 10:30 a.m., Uchikalam at 12:30 p.m., Sandi at 6:00 p.m., and Sayarakshai between 8:00 - 8:00 p.m.
+The temple rituals are performed six times a day: Kalasanthi at 8:30 a.m., rendamkalam at 10:30 a.m., Uchikalam at 12:30 p.m., Sandi at 6:00 p.m., and Sayarakshai between 8:00 p.m. - 8:00 p.m.
 Each ritual has three steps: alangaram (decoration), neivethanam (food offering) and deepa aradanai (waving of lamps) for both Swetharanyeswarar and Brahmavidyambigai.
 There are weekly, monthly and fortnightly rituals performed in the temple.
 The temple is open from 6am - 12 pm and 4-8:30 pm.

 Vaikasi Visagam celebrated during the Tamil month of Vaikasi (May - June), Aaadi Mulaikattu festival celebrated during the Tamil month of Aadi (August - September), Navaratri during the Tamil month of Purattasi (September - October) and Aipasi Kolattam festival during the Tamil month of Aipasi (October - November)are the most prominent festivals celebrated in the temple.
 There are other common festivals like Shivaratri, Vinayaga Chaturthi, Vijayadasami and Karthigai Deepam celebrated in the temple.
 There are many festivals which are being celebrated in this village.
 It includes the chariot festival which is celebrated every year in the month of February.
 This Chariot festival is celebrated for 10 days.
 On 5th day a special occasion is celebrated for Agora Murthi.
 People from many surrounding villages would come here and pray here for their better life.